Topics on this page

 Group does not map to any roles

-The group you specified in your identity provider configuration inside Cloud One doesn't match any claims sent from your identity provider, therefore Cloud One cannot map any roles for that user.
+The group you specified in your identity provider configuration inside Trend Cloud One does not match any claims sent from your identity provider, therefore Trend Cloud One cannot map any roles for that user.

 SAML response failed